inaka/sumo_db/README.md

  backend and retrieves the information it holds.

- - **Repository**: the application that uses `sumo_db` should implement one repository for each entity that exists in it.
+ - **Repository**: the application that uses `sumo_db` should implement one repository for each entity that's defined in it.
+The repository is the module that bridges the model and the store.

 ## Change Log